ubsicap/usfm/docs/notes_basic/fnotes.rst

 	\v 38 whoever believes in me should drink.
 As the scripture says, ‘Streams of life- giving water will pour out from his side.’” \f + \fr 7.38: \ft Jesus' words in verses 37-38 may be translated: \fqa “Whoever is thirsty should come to me and drink.
-	\fv 38\fv* As the scripture says, ‘Streams of life-giving water will pour out from within anyone who believes in me.’”\f*
+	\+fv 38\+fv* As the scripture says, ‘Streams of life-giving water will pour out from within anyone who believes in me.’”\f*

 .. image:: images/usfm-character_fv.jpg